wakujs/waku/README.md

 ## Introduction

-**Waku** _(wah-ku)_ or **わく** means “framework” in Japanese.
-As the minimal React framework, it’s designed to accelerate the work of developers at startups and agencies building small to medium-sized React projects.
-These include marketing websites, light ecommerce, and web applications.

-We recommend other frameworks for heavy ecommerce or enterprise applications.
-Waku is a lightweight alternative bringing a fun developer experience to the server components era.
-Yes, let’s make React development fun again!
+**Waku** _(wah-ku)_ or **わく** is the minimal React framework.
+It’s lightweight and designed for a fun developer experience, yet supports all the latest React 19 features like server components and actions.
+Built for marketing sites, headless commerce, and web apps.
+For large enterprise applications, you may prefer a heavier framework.

-> Waku is in rapid development and some features are currently missing.
-Please try it on non-production projects and report any issues you may encounter.
-Expect that there will be some breaking changes on the road towards a stable v1 release.
+> Please try Waku on non-production projects and report any issues you find.
 Contributors are welcome.

 ## Getting started